Monday, 20 July 2015

 On the way to the next bwlch

-Gathering data at the critical bwlch of Clogwyn Manod
+Gathering data at the bwlch area of Clogwyn Manod

 Only one summit remained and as I picked the Trimble up from its position in the bog I walked over a number of grass tussocks that balanced their way between the sloshy undergrowth and joined Mark as we headed to the summit of Clogwyn Manod.
 This summit has a small squashed cairn on it with the high point of the flat rock beside it being the summit of the hill.
 Soon the Trimble had been set up and was gathering data.